Motivational Strategies for Going Back to School

 As many of us know, reinforcement systems are really important.
 Dr. Carter tells us that at STAR of CA, they use a token system, where the child earns access to something they’ve agreed on beforehand with the family.
 This can take many forms, including verbal praise.
 “If the child can read,” Dr. Carter says, “we’ll use a token economy system and agree on who will use it — us or the parents.
 There are virtual platforms where kids can see how many tokens they have, or you can design them so the child can see what is being reinforced.”
 Here are a few other tips:

-Social Stories are a great way to introduce new concepts to children of all abilities.
+Social stories or social scripts are a great way to introduce new concepts to children of all abilities.
 One of the techniques used to support children when they struggle with transitioning to less-desirable tasks is to use “first this, then that.”

 Try reward apps